T110E5/Final-project_ASPHYS7020_group-4/README.md

 * C++
 * OPENMP
 Project is created with:
-* T110E5, jsp: Create the first version and second version of CG method.
+* T110E5, jsp (Ning Chen): Create the first version and second version of CG method.
 * Kuo-Jui: Do the final edition and add the parallel parts.
 ## 3. Setup
 Download the document and run the program below: